momoka0122y/draft-dnsop-3901bis/draft-momoka-dnsop-3901bis.md

 # Introduction

+Despite IPv6 being first discussed in the mid 1990s {{RFC1883}}, consistent deployment thorughout the whole Internet has not yet been accomplished.
-Today, the Internet is a mixture of IPv4 and IPv6 networks.
-This creates a complex landscape where authoritative name servers might be accessible only via specific network protocols.
-This poses a challenge for resolvers that are limited to using either IPv4 or IPv6, as they might encounter unreachable servers during the name resolution process.
+Hence, today, the Internet is a mixture of IPv4, dual-stack (networks connected via both IP protocol versions), and IPv6 networks.

+This creates a
+complex landscape where authoritative name servers might be accessible only via specific network protocols.
+At the same time, DNS resolvers may only be able to access the Internet via either IPv4 or IPv6.
+This poses a challenge for such resolvers, as they may encounter names for which queries have to be sent to authoritative name servers with which they do not share an IP protocol version during the name resolution process.

-Ideally, making DNS
+In this document, we discuss:
+- IP protocol version related namespace fragmentation and best-practices for avoiding it.
+- Guidelines for configuring authorative name servers for zones.
+- Guidelines for operating recursive DNS resolvers.

-data accessible over both IPv4 and IPv6 is the most robust and flexible approach, as it allows resolvers to reach the information they need without requiring intermediary translation or forwarding services.
+While transitional technologies and dual-stack setups may mitigate some of the issues of DNS reolution in a mixed protocol-version Internet, making DNS data accessible over both IPv4 and IPv6 is the most robust and flexible approach, as it allows resolvers to reach the information they need without requiring intermediary translation or forwarding services which may introduce additional failure cases.

 # Terminology